p0-security/p0cli/README.md

   p0 login <org>            Log in to p0 using a web browser p0 ls [arguments..]
 List request-command arguments p0 request [arguments..]
-Manually request permissions on a resource p0 ssh <instance>         SSH into a virtual machine
+Manually request permissions on a resource p0 ssh <destination>         SSH into a virtual machine
 ```

 ## Support